Melissa is a self-taught and devoted crocheter. Today she creates her own patterns and teaches others the art of crochet.

 The double and half double crochet are actually very easy once you get the hang of them.
 Once you have mastered the single crochet, the double and half double stitches are as simple as adding a yarn over.

-Since you’ll be using a worsted weight yarn, you should be using either a size G or H hook.
-This should make it fairly easy work with the yarn without it slipping off the hook too easily.
+Since you’ll be using worsted-weight yarn, you should be using either a size G or H hook.
+This should make it fairly easy to work with the yarn without it slipping off the hook too easily.

 If you use too small of a hook, the yarn will be difficult to grab.
 Use a hook that’s too big, and the yarn can easily get tangled.